1. What is MODBUS?1. Basic Concept

 1 stop bit (with parity), 2 bits (without parity)

 The CRC field is two bytes, containing a 16-bit binary value.
 It is calculated by the transmitting device and added to the message.
-The receiving device recalculates the CRC of the received message and compares it with the value in the received CRC field; if the two values are different, an error occurs.
+The receiving device recalculates the CRC of the received message and compares it with the value in the received CRC field.
+If the two values differ, an error has occurred.

-CRC is first loaded with a value of all “1” in a 16-bit register, then a process is called to handle the continuous 8-bit bytes in the message with the current value of the register.
-Only the 8-bit data in each character is valid for the CRC; start bits, stop bits, and parity bits are invalid.
+CRC is initially loaded with a 16-bit register where all bits are 1.
+Then, a process is called to handle the continuous 8-bit bytes in the message and the current value in the register.
+Only the 8-bit data in each character is effective for CRC; the start and stop bits and parity bits are invalid.

-During the CRC generation process, each 8-bit character is individually XORed with the register content (XOR), and the result is shifted towards the least significant bit, with the most significant bit filled with 0.
-The LSB is extracted for detection; if the LSB is 1, the register performs an XOR operation with a preset value; if the LSB is 0, no operation is performed.
-This process is repeated for 8 shifts.
-After completing the last bit, the next 8-bit byte is XORed with the current value of the register.
-The final value in the register after processing all bytes is the CRC value.
+During CRC generation, each 8-bit character is XORed with the contents of the register (XOR), and the result is shifted towards the least significant bit, with the most significant bit filled with 0.
+The LSB is extracted for detection; if LSB is 1, the register is XORed with a preset value; if LSB is 0, no processing is done.
+This process is repeated 8 times.
+After the last bit is completed, the next 8-bit byte is also XORed with the current value of the register.
+The final value in the register is the CRC value after all bytes in the message have been processed.

-The steps to generate the CRC-16 check bytes are as follows:
+The steps to generate the CRC-16 check byte are as follows:

-③ Shift this 16-bit register to the right by one bit.
+③ Shift the CRC register to the right by one bit.

-④ If the bit shifted out to the right (the marked bit) is 1, XOR the generated polynomial with this register; if the bit shifted out is 0, return to step 3.
+④ If the shifted-out bit is 1, XOR the register with the polynomial; if it is 0, go back to step 3.

 ⑤ Repeat steps 3 and 4 until 8 bits are shifted out.

-⑥ XOR the next 8 bits with this 16-bit register.
+⑥ XOR the next 8-bit byte with the CRC register.

-⑦ Repeat steps 3-6 until all bytes of the message have been XORed with the 16-bit register and shifted 8 times.
+⑦ Repeat steps 3 to 6 until all bytes in the message have been XORed with the 16-bit register and 8 shifts have been performed.

-The LRC error check is used in ASCII mode.
+LRC error checking is used in ASCII mode.
 This error check is an 8-bit binary number that can be transmitted as 2 ASCII hexadecimal bytes.
-The hexadecimal characters are converted to binary, summed with the binary characters without cyclic carry, and the binary complement result generates the LRC error check (see figure).
-This LRC is verified by the receiving device and compared with the transmitted LRC, ignoring colons (:), carriage return symbols (CR), line feed characters (LF), and any other non-ASCII hexadecimal characters during the calculation.
+The hexadecimal characters are converted into binary, and the binary values are summed without carry to generate the LRC error check.
+This LRC is verified by the receiving device and compared with the transmitted LRC.
+Any non-ASCII hexadecimal characters in the message are ignored during calculation.

-The content of the Modbus protocol is fully open, simple, and very easy to implement.
-Microcontrollers, PLCs, and DCS can all be easily implemented.
+The Modbus protocol is completely open, simple, and easy to implement.
+Microcontrollers, PLCs, and DCS can all easily implement it.

-Profibus is somewhat more complex, requiring specialized chips for secondary development and certification from superior organizations, resulting in higher development costs.
+Profibus, on the other hand, is more complex, requiring dedicated chips for secondary development and certification from higher organizations, resulting in higher development costs.

-Of course, in terms of performance, serial-based Modbus RTU/ASCII communication cannot match Profibus DP.
-However, for simple communications at the instrument level or small data volume communications at the controller level, Modbus is sufficient.
-In simple terms, Modbus is a *poor guy, while Profibus is a rich and handsome guy!
+Of course, in terms of performance, serial-based Modbus RTU/ASCII communication cannot compare with Profibus DP, but for simple communication or small data volume communication at the instrument level, Modbus is sufficient.
+In short, Modbus is the ‘common man’, while Profibus is the ‘rich and handsome’!

 Function Code |